Orange County Motorcycle Accident Attorney

 How An Orange County Motorcycle Accident Attorney Can Help

 Often, seeking compensation begins with an insurance claim.
 This could be a claim with a driver’s auto insurance or a company’s liability insurance, among others.
 Insurance companies will try to limit liability whenever they can, so you will likely receive an extremely disappointing and inadequate offer if you try to resolve your claim by yourself.
-Never accept any insurance offer without first having a skilled lawyer handle your claim.
+Never accept any insurance offer without first having a skilled Orange County lawyer handle your claim.

 The adverse party will often try to defend against claims by stating you, as the motorcyclist, also acted negligently.
 Whether the responsibility for your accident lies completely with another driver, or if you share some of the responsibility as the motorcycle operator, it is imperative that you have skillful legal representation.

 California law follows the concept of comparative negligence.
 This means that an accident victim can still recover for their losses from another negligent party, even if they were partially at fault.
 If it is determined that you were 20 percent at fault and another driver was 80 percent at fault, your recovery would simply be limited to 80 percent of your losses.
 Never be deterred because someone claims you contributed to the crash.
 Always discuss your opportunities for recovery with an experienced motorcycle attorney who can advise you of your rights based on your specific situation.

 Contact An Orange County Motorcycle Accident Attorney

 Motorcycle accidents can be devastating and stressful for everyone involved and you can be sure the negligent party will not provide compensation without a fight.
-The law firm of Aitken Aitken Cohn has successfully helped many motorcycle accident victims move forward with their lives with the financial recovery they deserve.
+Aitken * Aitken * Cohn has successfully helped many motorcycle accident victims move forward with their lives with the financial recovery they deserve.
 We handle complex accident and injury cases and are ready to discuss a possible claim with you.
 For more information about your legal rights and options, please contact us today or call us at (866) 434-1424 to consult a qualified and experienced motorcycle accident attorney FREE of charge.